Since 1838, there has been no central gathering place. No circle in which to join. No grounds on which to share their culture…. Until now.

 The site and floor plan will serve as a multi-purpose structure, including a cultural museum open to the public, and administration headquarters.
 Additionally, the structure will have a research library as part of the museum to educate the public at large concerning heritage and culture.
 We hope that revenue from the museum can fund scholarships for higher learning and cultural revitalization.

-Hence all components of the project will enable us to serve our People and the Tennessee community at-large.
+All components of the project will enable us to serve our People and the Tennessee community at-large.

 We hope to serve as a central hub for community news and information, particularly including scholarship and employment opportunities.